aidan-sj/aidan-sj/README.md

 🌱 I'm currently learning: Using programming languages in VS-Code

-💬 Ask me about: Music, literature, or automotive work!
+💬 Ask me about: Music, literature, or automotive work! (my spotify is here: https://open.spotify.com/user/ajminesweeper)

 📫 How to reach me: aidan.jayatunge@gmail.com